 However, there is hope for those of us constrained to our desks during the workday.
 While one high-intensity workout might not help after a long period of sitting, moving frequently throughout the day promotes the same benefits we’ve come to associate with an active lifestyle.
 Future experiments will look at the physiological processes and how these results might vary across different demographic groups, but this research emphasizes the importance of being active, even if it’s just a walk around the office at regular intervals.

-If joint pain is preventing you from living an active lifestyle, contact Dr. Stickney, a Kirkland orthopedic surgeon specializing in procedures including knee arthroscopy and shoulder replacement, to learn what treatment options are best for you.
+If joint pain is preventing you from living an active lifestyle, contact Dr. Stickney, a Kirkland orthopedic surgeon and sports medicine expert specializing in procedures including knee arthroscopy and shoulder replacement, to learn what treatment options are best for you.